LanceMcCarthy/GoldenClouds/index.md

 * **Windows, Fans and Air Conditioners**
   *  Arenal is always ~72 degrees (22 Celsius) and comfortable year-round
   *  Open the windows, patio door and turn on the ceiling fans to get an excellent whole-house breeze.
-    * Each window has a screen next to it, insert the screen after openign the window
+    * Each window has a screen next to it, insert the screen after opening the window
-  *  For the rare hot times, there are two band-new A/C units (bedroom and living room).
+  *  For the rare hot/humid times, there are two band-new A/C units (bedroom and living room).
 Please do not forget it off when not in use or while the doors/windows are open.
-    * Be sure turn
 * **Hot Tubs**
-  *   The Jacuzzi and hot tubs are currently unavailable, do not attempt to enable or use them.
+  *   The outdoor one is operational, but:
+    *  **WARNING**: Do not attempt to use it yourself, ask Roy or Lance to enable it (it has a custom pump and heater system and is not guest operable)
+    *  The max temp is 85 degrees, we classify this as a warm plunge pool with jets.
+  *   The indoor one does not have operational jets, only use it as a bath tub.
 * **Night-time Tips**
   *   Keep the screen door shut if you’re on the patio.
 We have excellent, non-toxic pest control on the grounds, but you still don’t want a firefly beep-booping around the house while you’re trying to sleep.
   *   Sunset is absolutely breathtaking, grab a chair on the patio, a drink and watch the pastel color show.
 Use `#GoldenCloudsArenal` and `#NeuvoArenal` hashtags on social.
 Pro-tip: If you’re showering in the front bathroom at this time of day, slide open the window to get the view!